 Things to consider

-Government health insurance plans cover only a limited portion of medical costs once you leave your home province, even if you are still in Canada.
-Don't gamble on your health and safety.
-Purchase appropriate travel coverage for you and your family prior to travelling.
+Government health insurance plans only cover a limited portion of medical costs once you leave your home province.

-Some extended health care plans / credit cards may provide only basic travel health coverage when you are travelling outside your province of residence.
-Before you take a trip, it's a good idea to review any extended health care plans / credit card coverage to decide whether you need additional insurance.
+Some extended health care plans may provide only basic travel health coverage when you are travelling outside your province of residence.

-Choose your travel insurance based on the frequency of your travel.
-If you don't travel often, consider a daily travel plan, or if you travel frequently, consider an annual travel plan.
+If you don't travel often, consider a Single-trip plan, or if you travel frequently, consider a Multi-trip Annual plan.

-Avoid high-risk travel activities, including extreme sports, eating uncooked or undercooked foods, or tours that don't follow proper safety rules or policies.
-Ensure your travel plan provides coverage for any activities you are taking part in.
+High-risk travel activities include extreme sports, eating uncooked or undercooked foods, or tours that don't follow proper safety rules or policies.